 It soon became apparent in my role the daily struggle faced by SEND families when trying to get what their children needed and deserved , the emotional and physical stress faced by families on a daily basis and the impact of this not being recognised or acknowledged .
 I have since strived to become someone who will listen, source information, advice and guide.
 Attend appointments and if needed become the families voice when no one else will listen.
 I have been lucky enough on my journey to work with wonderful families and meet and work with someone who is as equally passionate about their role, Nicki, the founder of Sensational Families.

 Working alongside, supporting and empowering families to be able to navigate their way through immensely difficult life journeys has become a truly rewarding career and becoming part of a charity that is proactive and dedicated to the families it serves is the icing on the cake.

-Hi my name is Jonny, I am very excited about my new role working with SENsational Families as a part time Parent Support Advisor.
+Hi my name is Jonny, I am very excited about my new role working with SENsational Families as a part time Family Support Advisor.